-It’s all about location, location, location.
-For restaurants, excellent concept, food and service may be the most obvious determinants of success, but without ample visibility and ease of access, even the best restaurant risks becoming unattractive or worse, undiscovered.
+When opening a new restaurant, it’s all about location, location, location.
+For restaurants, both big and small, excellent concept, food and service may be the most obvious determinants of success.
+However, but without ample visibility and ease of access, even the best restaurant risks becoming unattractive or worse, undiscovered.
 Choosing the right location for a restaurant is no easy task, and here are some of the major factors to consider before making a decision.

 1. Target Market